How to watch Australia vs New Zealand Test series live and free

 We have already made life easy for you by putting together Finder's guide on how to stream live cricket, listing the various internationals and competitions for the season.
 But we will also give you the full overview here.

 When it comes to Test matches, there are free-to-air, pay TV and subscription offerings.
-Channel 7 is the home of free-to-air Test cricket, but to help you get through what can sometimes be a grinding five-day affair, it's good to have options.
+Channel 7 offers free-to-air coverage of Test cricket, but to help you get through what can sometimes be a grinding five-day affair, it's good to have options.

 Kayo Sports and Foxtel iQ both provide access to the action through Fox Cricket.
 Kayo offers a range of unrivalled features we will get to shortly.
 Foxtel is the only broadcaster in Australia that offers 4K coverage.